 Abstract: In most real world scenarios, a policy trained by reinforcement learning in one environment needs to be deployed in another, potentially quite different environment.
 However, generalization across different environments is known to be hard.
 A natural solution would be to keep training after deployment in the new environment, but this cannot be done if the new environment offers no reward signal.
 Our work explores the use of self-supervision to allow the policy to continue training after deployment without using any rewards.
 While previous methods explicitly anticipate changes in the new environment, we assume no prior knowledge of those changes yet still obtain significant improvements.
 Empirical evaluations are performed on diverse simulation environments from DeepMind Control suite and ViZDoom, as well as real robotic manipulation tasks in continuously changing environments, taking observations from an uncalibrated camera.
-Our method improves generalization in 28 out of 32 environments across various tasks and outperforms domain randomization on a majority of environments.
-Videos are available at https://iclr2021submission.github.io/ICLR2021_Anonymized_PAD/.
+Our method improves generalization in 31 out of 36 environments across various tasks and outperforms domain randomization on a majority of environments.
+Webpage and implementation: https://nicklashansen.github.io/PAD/.

-- One-sentence Summary: Generalization across enviroments is known to be hard.
-We propose a self-supervised method for policy adaptation during deployment that assumes no prior knowledge of the test environment, yet still obtain significant improvements.
+One-sentence Summary: Generalization across enviroments is known to be hard.
+We propose a self-supervised method for policy adaptation during deployment that assumes no prior knowledge of the test environment, yet still obtains significant improvements.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics